What does compulsory physical delivery mean?

 - For Put Options – 3 ITM options strikes immediately above the final settlement price shall be considered as ‘CTM’.

-You will be required to maintain at least 50% of the contract value on the expiry day for ITM Call options.
 For ITM Put options, you need to hold deliverable shares(equal to the lot size of the contract) in your Demat Account on the day of expiry along with the applicable margins mentioned above.

 OTM (Out of the money) options are those strikes which are above the final settlement price for calls and below the final settlement price for puts.